A Neural-Guided Variational Quantum Algorithm for Efficient Sign Structure Learning in Hybrid Architectures: Results

 To elucidate the algorithm, we begin by summarizing the redesign of the quantum circuit and classical NN ansatzes.
 The overall (unnormalized) ansatz takes the form:

-where $F$ denotes a post-processing operator defined by a classical NN.
+where $F_L$ denotes a post-processing operator defined by a classical NN.
 The following paragraphs explain the design of the hybrid ansatz and the associated bidirectional optimization strategy.
-Finally, the algorithm is summarized in Alg. \ref{alg:sign-vqnhe}.
+Finally, the algorithm is recapped in Alg. \ref{alg:sign-vqnhe}.

-\textit{Quantum Circuit for Phase Structure Learning.} The quantum circuit ansatz consists of alternating layers of parameterized gates:$\left( G_i, W_i\right)$. $G_i$ are classically simulatable and non-diagonal layers (e.g., $R_y$ gates), primarily responsible for shaping the amplitude structure. $G_1$ is usually taken to be a layer of Hadamard gates to create a uniform superposition. $W_i$ are diagonal gates (e.g., $R_z$ and $R_{zz}$) designed to encode the phase structure of the wavefunction.
+\textit{Quantum Circuit for Phase Structure Learning.} The quantum circuit ansatz consists of alternating layers of parameterized gates:$\left( G_i, W_i\right)$. $G_i$ are classically simulatable and non-diagonal layers (e.g., $R_y$ gates), primarily responsible for shaping the amplitude structure. $G_1$ is usually taken to be a layer of Hadamard gates to create a uniform superposition, but it can certainly assume an arbitrary form like other $G_i$ layers. $W_i$ must be diagonal gates (e.g., $R_z$ and $R_{zz}$) designed to encode the phase structure of the wavefunction.
 These layers are added iteratively when greater expressivity is needed, and their parameters are optimized in a layer-wise fashion.

 \textit{Classical Neural Network for Amplitude Modeling.} The classical neural network is constrained to produce non-negative outputs, and is used to model the amplitude $F = \sum_s f(s) \ket{s}\bra{s}$ of the quantum state in the computational basis.
 With the phase information delegated to the quantum circuit, the NN is focused on learning the probability distribution.
-Prior works have shown that classical neural networks are highly effective at this task, particularly for systems with smooth or structured amplitude landscapes \cite{westerhout2020generalization,westerhout2023many, szabo2020neural}.
+Previous works have shown that classical neural networks are highly effective in this task, particularly for systems with smooth or structured amplitude landscapes \cite{westerhout2020generalization,westerhout2023many, szabo2020neural}, relevant for many physical applications.